-For those applying for their 2nd Green Flag and beyond, your school should be focusing on 5 Eco-Schools topics.
-We have listened to your feedback and will never ask our Eco-Schools, regardless of their Eco-Schools experience, to work on more than 5 topics for a Green Flag renewal.
-We only ask that you swap 2 of your topics with each renewal so that eventually you will have covered all 9 of our topics: just not in one go!
+For those renewing their Green Flag after two years, your school should be focusing on five Eco-Schools topics- we will never ask schools, regardless of their Eco-Schools experience, to work on more than five topics.
+We only ask that you swap two of your topics with each renewal so that eventually you will have covered all ten of our topics: just not in one go!

-- Your Eco-Code must reflect the Topic project work which you are working on for your Green Flag
+- Your Eco-Code must reflect the topic work you are working on for your Green Flag.

 - The Eco-Code is also displayed around the school – in classrooms, school halls, even the toilets!

 - The Eco-Code is known and understood by the majority of pupils and staff.

 Your Eco-Committee will need to continue all of their hard work on Steps 1-5

 Please do not worry, your Green Flag Application is not a test – it’s a chance to celebrate all of your amazing work!

 The application for Green Flag provides an opportunity for your Eco-Committee to showcase their fantastic work on the Seven Steps.
 Once submitted, it is reviewed by Karyn our Eco-Schools Delivery Officer, who will then arrange for a Green Flag assessment visit from one of our assessors.
 Our assessors are very friendly (especially if you offer them tea and biscuits!) and are there to support you.
 Your visit is not an ‘inspection’ – it is a celebration of the amazing work you and your school have done.

 All Green Flag Awards are assessed through a two-stage process:

 - Online application form